ShpakovDmitry/nRF52840_experiments/docs/linker-script/README.md

 * **.bss** - uninitialized global/static variables, which are zero
 Also we need section to hold ISR vector table.
 Let it be:
+* **.vectors** - interrupt service routine vector table For **.vectors** `KEEP` kyeword is used to indicate the linker that this section should not be throwed away in link process.
-* **.vectors** - interrupt service routine vector table Section **.text**, **.rodata**, **.vectors** goes to FLASH memory and according to ARMv7-M architecture, vector table is palced at the very beggining of FLASH memory at address 0x00000000.
+Section **.text**, **.rodata**, **.vectors** goes to FLASH memory and according to ARMv7-M architecture, vector table is palced at the very beggining of FLASH memory at address 0x00000000.
 And so sections **.data** and **.bss** goes to RAM memory.